It’s easy to see why December and January are the most popular times for setting goals.

-As a PR agency based in Cumbria, we work with a host of clients in a variety of different sectors, including accounting, creative, hospitality, leisure and property.
-Our specialty is telling a brand’s story in a creative way, with the aim of getting them in front of their target audiences at the right time and in the right way, with powerful press coverage.
+As a PR consultant based in Cumbria, I work with a host of clients in a variety of different sectors, including accounting, creative, hospitality, leisure and property.
+My specialty is telling a brand’s story in a creative way, with the aim of getting them in front of their target audiences at the right time and in the right way, with powerful press coverage.

-Here are our top five tips to help you, as a small business owner, harness the power of PR in 2017.
+Here are my top five tips to help you, as a small business owner, harness the power of PR in 2017.

 - Create a media calendar for the year

 A media calendar is a brilliant way to identify relevant dates in your industry that might become a talking point in the press or on social media.
-You should choose the best format that works for you, but we use an A4 diary and we make a note of the different days that might be relevant for all our clients.
-For example, our various food and drink clients might be able to take advantage of Yorkshire Pudding Week, or British Game Week, or National Wine Day.
-Our accounting client, ICS, offers accounting and payroll services to contractors, freelancers and SMEs, so the IR35 legislation that is being introduced from April is a huge talking point – as is the Budget and the Autumn Statement – so we’ve made sure those dates have been highlighted.
+You should choose the best format that works for you, but I use an A4 diary and make a note of the different days that might be relevant for all of my clients.
+For example, my various food and drink clients might be able to take advantage of Yorkshire Pudding Week, or British Game Week, or National Wine Day.

 - Subscribe to your target media